 Caedmon Primary School is a mainstream, state funded school in the heart of Gateshead.
 We enjoy educating all children.
-The fabric of our school is based on inclusion, fairness and providing opportunities for all children to learn, play and develop.
+The fabric of our school is based on inclusion, fairness and providing equal opportunities for all children to learn, play, develop and succeed.

 In our school, we educate children with a variety of additional needs.
 These are:

 Those who present with attention deficit hyperactivity disorder

 We also provide counselling for those deemed appropriate by parents/ carers and class teachers if a specific social or emotional need is identified.